Protests in Belarus continue: EU and US plan to impose new sanctions against Minsk

 In some places, the protesters tried to build barricades, but they were immediately destroyed by riot police and carried out harsh detentions.

-The law enforcers worked especially actively in the courtyards - they chased people and beat them with truncheons.
-At people who shouted to the security forces from the balconies, they sometimes started shooting with rubber bullets.
+The law enforcers were especially active in the courtyards - they chased people and beat them with truncheons.
+At people who were shouting to the security forces from the balconies, they sometimes started shooting with rubber bullets.

 Thousands of people have already been detained in protests across the country, including several dozen journalists.

 On Tuesday, Maksim Solopov, a special correspondent for Meduza, was released from the prison in Minsk - nothing was known about his fate for almost two days.